valerioio/codewars/authored/100 prisoners and a light bulb/description.md

 ### Input
 * an integer between 0 and 99 for the prisoner number
 * a boolean for the current state of the light bulb
-* a tuple of boolean that represents the states of the light bulb during the previous visits of the prisoner in the room (when they go in, before changing it)
+* an array of booleans that represents the states of the light bulb during the previous visits of the prisoner in the room (when they go in, before changing it)

 ### Output
 * a boolean for the new state of the light bulb